ECHO virus

 Because the illness is often mild and has no specific treatment, testing for echovirus is often not done.

-If needed, ECHO virus can be identified from:
+If needed, ECHO virus can be identified from a:

 - Rectal culture